-Recipe of the Week -About Us

 About 30 cookies

 Sicilian almonds are extraordinarily flavorful and oily, unlike almonds from California and other places.
 Adding some almond extract, which we do not use, to the cookie dough helps make up the difference.
-We would also include a few hitter almonds, which are prohibited in the United States, in a recipe like this.
+We would also include a few bitter almonds, which are prohibited in the United States, in a recipe like this.
 Because they were lacking, Michele Scicolone, who baked these cookies with me at Regaleali, reduced the amount of sugar in the ones she made when she got back home.

 • 2 1/4 cups (10 oz) blanched almonds